 Yes you can.
 Subsequent home buyers are eligible to apply as long as you don't currently own or part own any other home or land.

-No. We aim to help more people on the journey to home ownership.
-In line with this vision, we do not offer loans for investment properties.
-Under the terms and conditions of the Offer to Borrow and the Keystart mortgage, you are required to occupy the property as your principal place of residence.
-This means you are not able to rent the property out.
+We aim to help more people on the journey to home ownership.
+In line with this vision, we do not offer loans for investment properties and you're required to occupy the property as your principal place of residence.

 However, we understand things change and you may find yourself in a situation where you are unable to stay in your home.
 If you have explored all options to either sell or refinance, you can contact us to discuss your circumstances.
 We look at each situation on a case by case basis.